Install Infinite Scale on a Server

 The environment variableTRAEFIK_ACME_MAIL

-needs to be set to a valid eMail address you own. -
+must be set to a valid e-mail address that you own. -

 …unable to generate a certificate for the domains…